Life after death: A guide to donating your organs in Singapore once you die

 3. Heart

-Gives heart patients with an irreparably diseased, or damaged heart or congenital heart defects a better shot at survival and improved quality of life.
+Gives heart patients with an irreparably diseased or damaged heart, or congenital heart defects, a better shot at survival and an improved quality of life.

 4. Liver

-Offers a lifeline to those with severe liver conditions like cirrhosis or cancer, who would otherwise die in a year or two due to toxins’ build-up in the body.
+Offers a lifeline to those with severe liver conditions like cirrhosis or cancer who would otherwise die in a year or two due to toxin build-up in the body.

 5. Kidney